geopandas/geopandas/doc/source/mapping.rst

     world.plot(column='pop_est', ax=ax, legend=True, cax=cax)

-The following example plots the color bar below the map and adds a label.
+And the following example plots the color bar below the map and adds its label using ``legend_kwds``:

 .. ipython:: python